fPonias/android-passwordKeeper/README.md

  implementations of both that I found on the Google.
 The first being the RSA Data Security, Inc. MD5 Message Digest Algorithm and the second being the Byte-oriented AES-256 implementation by Ilya O. Levin and Hal Finney

+ If you don't want to bother with setting up the project, there's a precompiled apk in the root directory called PasswordKeeper.apk